Native app instructions

 The bar will give you quick access to four useful tabs:

-- Navigation tab (fig. 15): this tab is active by default.
+Navigation tab (fig. 16): this tab is active by default.
 From here you will have access to all the WaveOut navigation functions, from planning to following a route.

-Around me screen (fig.16)
+Around me screen (fig.17)

 On this screen you have access the different interesting places (fig.19), which are nearby your current location.

-Saved screen (fig.17)
+Saved screen (fig.18)

 The Saved screen shows you all the places and routes that you have saved in your account.
+Places will be shown with a customizable name and their address, while routes will also display information about their length, time to destination and type of routing - walking or cycling (fig.22).

 Selecting the more options button shown next to each entry, you will be able to use it as starting point or as your destination (in the case of a saved place), start the route and see its details step by step (in the case of a saved route) you can also edit its name and even delete the entry from your account (fig.23)